christophergarthwood/appdevstig_docs/Template_014_SoftwareDevelopmentLifecycleStandard.md

 As referenced in section, Build Environment, multiple environments are used to develop this application.
 Build and Test (BAT) is the actual developer's workstation.
 Code is written after the trunk is branched and the appropriate change request is updated.
 The developer implements the algorithm/modifications to their branch on their workstation and conducts tests prior to reintegration of the branch into the trunk.

-The Operational environment will be hosted on *where?* resources and maintenance of both environment and security fall to that organization`'`s administrative staff.
+The Operational environment will be hosted on *where?* resources and maintenance of both environment and security fall to that organization's administrative staff.

 #### Deployment

 The final steps in any deployment are to specifically test both general functionality as well as specific functionality of what was released with the specific stakeholder for each change request.

-Deployment will have a guide and be a specific tag identified as part of the transition document.
+Deployment will have a guide and a specific tag identified as part of the transition document.

 TODO: Consider Ansible deployment script.

 #### Creation of Deployment Materials

-Application files must be cryptographically hashed prior to deploying to DoD operational networks (ASPC-DV-003140).
+Application files must be cryptographically hashed prior to deploying DoD operational networks (ASPC-DV-003140).
 Indicate where deployment materials are kept as part of a deployment, if using a code repository be sure to include the URI.